ShortestPathLab/opss25-tutorial/slides.md

 But agents are not alone.
 Agents must plan paths in a _shared_ environment.

-`Switch to the 'a2' branch` to continue.
+Switch to the `a2` branch to continue.
 We have already filled out the expander from a1 for you.

 Let's see what happens when we plan paths for _two_ agents.
 Run and observe the output: